 - If pages on the site need to be personalized, your personal information may be stored in a cookie.
 For example, let's say you enter your name the first time you visit a site.
-When you visit in the future, you may be greeted with "Hello, Ivan!".
+When you visit in the future, you may be greeted with "Hello, Alice".

 Privacy risks of cookies